There are so many supplements marketed for IBS. It can be hard to know what to trust and what to avoid.

 Although it can be tempting to just take all of them, please do not!

-Instead, you need to take 1 supplement at a time.
-It is important to do this with IBS supplements so you can make sure they are working for you.
+Supplements need to be taken 1 at a time.
+It is important to do this with IBS supplements to avoid ending up on multiple products without knowing which ones are helping and which are not.

 If you just take lots of supplements at once, you will have no idea what has or has not worked.
 This will lead you to waste time and money.